 We want to offer value to patients beyond useful medication management and are training our staff to offer targeted interventions over the next few months.
 This is also part of a larger wellness-oriented initiative to lead with “positive psychiatry“.

-We believe that in addition to warm, useful and clear communications early on in patient engagement, offering effective care and therapeutic interventions based in compassion and resilience-building are the best way to build patient satisfaction.
+We believe that in addition to warm, useful, and clear communications early on in patient engagement, offering effective care and therapeutic interventions based on compassion and resilience-building are the best way to build patient satisfaction.
 There is no substitute for effective treatment.
 We are in the process of integrating evidence-based tools to track progress and provide actionable feedback for patients to get the most value from working with us.

 5. What are some ways you are or plan to keep employees engaged and satisfied to deliver customer excellence?